GSA/digitalgov.gov/content/posts/2019/04/2019-04-08-introducing-uswds-2.md

 ### A free, open source typeface from USWDS

 USWDS 2.0 adds built-in support for custom typefaces, and sometimes you need one that’s simple, neutral, and isn’t Helvetica.
-[Public Sans](https://github.com/uswds/public-sans) is an open source, open license typeface (SIL Open Font License 1.1) designed and maintained by USWDS, adapted from Libre Franklin.
+[Public Sans](https://github.com/uswds/public-sans) is an open source, free license typeface (SIL Open Font License 1.1) designed and maintained by USWDS, adapted from Libre Franklin.
 We intend Public Sans to be an example of how to design an open source typeface with contributions and feedback from the public — to deliver a useful, neutral, sans serif and continuously improve it.

 - A neutral typeface for interfaces, headings, and body text
 - Developed by USWDS
 - A consistent alternative to system fonts or other neutral sans serifs
 - Designed for outcome-based continuous improvement just like our components
-- Free and open-source
+- Free and open source
 - Features tabular numerals for data design

 {{< img src="uswds-2-illio-built-to-grow-alt" >}}